 Penn State values the men and women who have served and continue to serve our country.
 As part of our commitment to support our employee veterans, we have provided the following page as a gateway to many resources, both internal and external to Penn State, for you and your family.
-If you have any questions or concerns, you should contact your HR Representative and/or the Affirmative Action Office.
+If you have any questions or concerns, you should contact your HR Strategic Partner and/or the Affirmative Action Office.

 The Office for Educational Equity provides scholarships to veterans and their dependents.
 In addition, veterans are eligible for priority registration.